juanmcasillas/VCProcessor/README.md

 # VCProcessor
-Converts from/to PDF/png, jpg, gif formats in order to build PDF booklets, managing paper sizes and some basic options.
+Converts from/to PDF/png,jpg,gif formats in order to build PDF booklets, managing paper sizes and some basic options.

 ## Tools